How to begin the low FODMAP diet - your complete starter pack

 • You want to start the low FODMAP diet properly, without wasting months on trial and error.

-• You need one trusted source of FODMAP-safe ingredients you can purchase in a UK supermarket with recipes that are simple to follow and up-to-date based on the latest scientific research.
+• You need FODMAP-safe ingredients you can purchase in a UK supermarket with recipes that are simple to follow and up-to-date based on the latest scientific research.

 • Low FODMAP recipes